material-components/material-components-android/docs/components/Card.md

 ### Making a card draggable

-![Elevated card with a light grey overlay; secondary title and Action 1 and Action 2 buttons](assets/cards/cards_dragged.png)
+![Outlined card with a light grey overlay; secondary title and Action 1 and Action 2 buttons, being dragged](assets/cards/cards_dragged.png)

 Cards have an `app:state_dragged` with foreground and elevation changes to convey motion.
 We recommend using